curl/everything-curl/libcurl/drive/multi-socket.md

 ## multi_socket callbacks

-As explained above, this event-based mechanism relies on the application to know which sockets are used by libcurl and what libcurl waits for on those sockets: if it waits for the socket to become readable, writable or both!
+As explained above, this event-based mechanism relies on the application to know which sockets that are used by libcurl and what activities libcurl waits for on those sockets: if it waits for the socket to become readable, writable or both.

-It also needs to tell libcurl when its timeout time has expired, as it is control of driving everything libcurl cannot do it itself.
-So libcurl must tell the application an updated timeout value, too.
+The application also needs to tell libcurl when the timeout time has expired, as it is control of driving everything libcurl cannot do it itself. libcurl informs the application updated timeout values as soon as it needs to.

 ### socket_callback